instafounder/create-project/README.md

-# create-project
-How to create a project
+# From Idea to Income in Minutes

 InstaFounder is an all-in-one platform that helps you generate profitable business ideas, build your project, and launch your business instantly without coding.